Strange Clouds (album): Promotional singles

 "Play the Guitar", features fellow American rapper André 3000 and was produced by Salaam Remi.
 The song was intended to be the album's second single, but due to its lackluster performance on the charts, it was used for promotional purposes only.
 "Where Are You (B.o.B vs. Bobby Ray)" was released as the first promotional single on March 20, 2012.
 "So Hard to Breathe" was released as the second promotional single on April 17, 2012.

 Other songs

-"Arena" was serviced to Australian radio in late 2012.
-It entered the Australian ARIA Singles Chart at #79 on the 17th of December The song peaked at #36 and has been certified Gold by the ARIA for shipments of 35,000 copies.
+"Arena", featuring Chris Brown and T.I., was serviced to Australian radio in late 2012.
+It entered the Australian ARIA Singles Chart at number 79 on the 17th of December.
+The song peaked at number 36 and has been certified Gold by the Australian Recording Industry Association (ARIA) for shipments of 35,000 copies.
+"Ray Bands" and "Castles" (the latter featuring Trey Songz) would also chart, the former charting at number 93 on the Hot R&B/Hip-Hop Songs chart and number 55 on the ARIA Charts respectively.

-Critical reception
+Reception

 Strange Clouds received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 65, based on 16 reviews, which indicates "generally favorable reviews".

-Commercial performance

-In its first week Strange Clouds sold 76,000 copies in the United States, debuted at number 5 on Billboard 200.
+In its first week, Strange Clouds sold 76,000 copies in the United States, debuted at number 5 on Billboard 200.
 It also debuted at number 1 on Billboard Top R&B/Hip-Hop Albums and Top Rap Albums.
 As of November 2013, it has sold 297,000 copies in the United States.